 $117 per year membership for extra 4% cash rebates.

 4% cash rebates is quite substantial.
 However, the catch is for this rebate is to pay a membership of $117 per year.
 To earn back your membership fee per year, you need to spend at least $2,950 at least per year ($245.83 per month) to earn a cash rebate of $118 to cover your membership fee.
-Spending above $2,950, capped at $6,000 would then be considered 4% savings to you.
+Spending above $2,950, capped at $6,000 would then be considered savings for you.

 Assuming you are hit the spending capped of $6,000 per year to earn the rebates, you essentially saved $123 (after deducting the $117 membership).
 That would end up as a 2.05% cash rebate.
 If you are not spending at least $6,000 per year, your cash rebates is essentially lower than 2.05%.